EV Code Signing

 EV Code Signing certificates are required for accessing the Windows Hardware Developer Center Dashboard Portal, through which all kernel-mode drivers targeting Windows 10 must be signed

 EV Code Signing Certificates can only be delivered on a secure USB hardware token.
 An encrypted USB token is used for secure authentication, adding two-factor authentication to the signing process.
-We offer this certificate from GlobalSign and Sectigo.
+We offer this certificate from Sectigo.

 What is de difference between regular code signing and EV code signing?